MUSIC CITY MULTICULTURAL EVENTS, ATTRACTIONS & POINTS OF INTEREST

 NAIA Pow Wow

 The NAIA Pow Wow brings together Native Americans from across the nation and Canada.
-Held at Four Corners Marina in October during Tennessee Native American Indian Month, the festival includes competitive dancing, storytelling, demonstrations, fine art displays and food booths with traditional dishes from different tribes.
+Held at Long Hunter State Park in October during Tennessee Native American Indian Month, the festival includes competitive dancing, storytelling, demonstrations, fine art displays, and food booths with traditional dishes from different tribes.
 Billed as the largest Pow Wow east of the Mississippi River, the festival serves as a reunion of family and friends, as well as a celebration of culture still nurtured by the 10,000 Native Americans who call Tennessee home today.

 Tribute to African Americans in the Battle of Nashville